 Elephants are auspicious animals in Hinduism.
 They are part of some religious ceremonies and functions in India.
 You will find life-size sculptures of elephants in Kailasa Temple.

-A sculpture of the sacred bull Nandi paying obeisance to Lord Shiva is in the centre of the temple.
+A sculpture of the sacred bull Nandi paying respects to Lord Shiva is in the centre of the temple.

-The sculpture shows Narasimha, tearing out the entrails of his enemy.
+The sculpture shows Narasimha, tearing out the guts of his enemy.

 There are a few erotic sculptures on the outer walls of the temple.